MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-suspicious-activity.md

 ### Review out-of-the-box anomaly detection alerts

 Cloud App Security includes a set of anomaly detection alerts to identify different security scenarios.
-These detections are automatically enabled out of the box, as will start to profile user activity and generate alerts as soon as the relevant [app connectors](enable-instant-visibility-protection-and-governance-actions-for-your-apps.md) are connected.
+These detections are automatically enabled out of the box and will start to profile user activity and generate alerts as soon as the relevant [app connectors](enable-instant-visibility-protection-and-governance-actions-for-your-apps.md) are connected.

 Start by familiarizing yourself with the [different detection policies](control-cloud-apps-with-policies.md), prioritize the top scenarios that you think are most relevant for your organization, and tune the policies accordingly.